Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Having a BMI which is too low, or being very underweight can lead to problems conceiving.
 A normal menstrual cycle is dependent on having a healthy ratio of fat to lean muscle and an adequate daily food intake.

+Learn to listen your body’s signals when you have eaten enough and are sufficiently full.
 Try to think in terms of being satiated during meals, that is, your hunger is satisfied and you do not need to eat any more.
 Avoid missing meals as this can put your body into a “starvation mode” which leads to issues with metabolism and low energy.